CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 {: .text-center }
 HOARMURATH'S CHALLENGE DECK

 Hoarmurath directs a band of Morgul scouts into the fringe Shadow areas of the Misty Mountains to steal technologies and win over independent Orc tribes.
-His minions rely on stealth and minimal movement in the open, though tehy can fight in a pinch.
+His minions rely on stealth and minimal movement in the open, though they can fight in a pinch.
 The hazards are solid Undead.

 #### Starting Companies (2) at Dol Guldur